-- a.
-Describe young children's diverse characteristics and needs, from birth through age 8. - b.
-Explain the multiple influences on early development and learning. - Use knowledge of child development to create healthy, respectful, supportive, and challenging learning environments for young children.
+- Key elements of Outcome 1; - a.
+Describe young children's diverse characteristics and needs, from birth through age 8. - Explain the multiple influences on early development and learning. - Use knowledge of child development to create healthy, respectful, supportive, and challenging learning environments for young children.